1973 Baltimore Colts season

 The 1973 Baltimore Colts season was the 21st season for the team in the National Football League.
 Under first-year head coach Howard Schnellenberger, the Colts finished with a record of 4 wins and 10 losses, tied for fourth in the AFC East with the New York Jets.
-The Colts lost the tiebreaker to the New York based on head-to-head series (0–2).
+The Colts lost the tiebreaker to the Jets based on head-to-head sweep (0–2).

 Baltimore was the only team to lose to the Houston Oilers, bowing 31–27 in week eight at home.
 The Oilers broke an 18-game losing streak with the victory.

 Hired in February, Schnellenberger was previously the offensive coordinator with the Super Bowl champion Miami Dolphins, who went undefeated in 1972 under head coach Don Shula.

 This was the first year since 1955 in which long-time quarterback Johnny Unitas was not on the Baltimore roster.